-We identified 12 moss taxa in Core C within the identifiable moss leaf fraction (Fig. 6).
-Most abundant were Meesia triquetra and Scorpidium scorpioides, while subdominant were Drepanocladus spp., Hamatocaulis vernicosus and Calliergon sp.
-Brvum pseudotriquetrum and Rhizomnium pseudopunctatum occurred only in trace quantities.
+We identified 12 moss taxa within the identifiable moss leaf fraction from Core C (Fig. 6).
+Most abundant in the upper part of the core was Scorpidium scorpioides, while Meesia triquetra, Drepanocladus spp., and Hamatocaulis vernicosus were dominant in the lower part of the core.
+Bryum pseudotriquetrum and Rhizomnium pseudopunctatum occurred only in trace quantities.
 Only a single leaf of Aulacomnium turgidum was recorded (not included in Fig. 6).
-The vertical distribution pattern of the main moss taxa in Section B (Fig. A3) was similar to that in Core C, which supports the correlation inferred from the grain-size record.
+The vertical distribution pattern of the main moss taxa in Section B (Fig. A4) was similar to that in Core C, which supports the correlation inferred from the grain-size record.
 Meesia triquetra occurred in most samples from Section B and Core C, but its abundance is highly variable.
 The upper parts of Section B (except for the uppermost 3.5 cm) and Core C are dominated by, or entirely composed of, Scorpidium scorpioides (from 10.5 to 0 cm in Core C and from 25 to 0 cm depth in Section B).
-The moss spectrum from the rim, i.e. from Section A (Fig. A4), which was only determined in the uppermost (1.2 cm) and lowermost (40.3 cm) samples, is completely different from the spectra in Section B and Core C. The moss community in the lowermost sample from Section A was composed of Distichium capillaceum (~ 15%), Hylocomium splendens (~ 14%), Tomentypnum nitens (9.5%), Rhizomnium pseudopunctatum (5%), Bryum pseudotriquetrum (~8%), Hamatocaulis vernicosus (7%), and Campylium stellatum (~2%).
-The genus Aulacomnium was only present in small quantities (< 0.2%).
-In contrast, Aulacomnium (with Aulacomnium palustre and A. turgidum; each ~ 13%) dominates the moss spectrum in the uppermost sample from Section A, which consists also of Campylium stellatum agg.
-(20%), Hamatocaulis vernicosus (< 10%) and Dicranum acutifolium (< 10%).
+The moss spectrum from the rim, i.e. from Section A (Fig. A3), which was only determined in the uppermost (1.2 cm) and lowermost (40.3 cm) samples, is completely different from the spectra in Section B and Core C.